vestrel00/contacts-android/docs/setup/setup-contacts-api.md

 For more info, read [Contacts API Testing](./../testing/test-contacts-api.md).

-> Of course, this library does not (and will not) force you to do things you don't want.
-If you
+> ℹ️ This library does not (and will not) force you to do things you don't want.
+If you don't care
-> don't care about all of the above and just want to get out a quick prototype of a feature in your
+> about all of the above and just want to get out a quick prototype of a feature in your app or an
-> app or an entire app, then go right ahead!
+> entire app, then go for it!

 [singleton]: https://en.wikipedia.org/wiki/Singleton_pattern
 [dagger]: https://developer.android.com/training/dependency-injection/dagger-android